Stories

 While Canadians often talk about liberty and freedom, Alwell Oyet sometimes feels restricted by the customs in Canada.
 He reflects on the cultural differences between Nigeria and Canada with regard to raising children.

-Dr. Alwell Oyet was born in Bonny, Nigeria and moved to Edmonton, Alberta, in 1993, where he received a PhD in Statistics in 1997.
-After serving a one-year position as Visiting Professor in the Department of Statistics at the University of Toronto, he accepted a full-time position at Memorial University and moved to St. John's, where he lives with his wife and three children.
+Dr. Alwell Oyet was born in Bonny, Nigeria.
+In 1993, he moved to Edmonton, Alberta, where he received a PhD in Statistics in 1997.
+After serving a one-year position as visiting professor in the Department of Statistics at the University of Toronto, he accepted a full-time position at Memorial University and moved to St. John’s, where he lives with his wife and three children.

 Identity Community Family Challenges Education Mentality Difference Canadian Culture Nigerian Culture